 - Have their physical needs met.

-Warning: If the criminal investigation is based on what a person has told police and you know that person DON’T try and resolve this yourself by speaking to them or getting someone to speak to them for you – there could be serious implications for such action and will generally make the situation far worse.
+Warning: If the criminal investigation is based on what a person has told police and you know that person DO NOT try and resolve this yourself by speaking to them or getting someone to speak to them for you – there could be serious implications for such action and will generally make the situation far worse.
 Again, a Solicitor can advise you how best to conduct yourself.

 “What can I do next?”

 If you speak to police, make a note of the Officers’ name and contact number and why they are calling.
 It’s perfectly acceptable to tell them that you wish to obtain legal advice.
 Make enquiries and find a Solicitor who specialises in criminal law to help you.
-They can advise what you can do to help your situation.
-If you need advice regarding a police investigation we are happy to speak with you to see if we can assist.
-You can email us or telephone us on 07796 541 340 or 0208 6934 775.